-Interested applicants should send a resume with references and a cover letter to the attention of the Dean of Faculty at email@example.com.
+Interested applicants should send a resume with references and a cover letter to the attention of the Dean of Faculty at email@example.com, unless otherwise indicated.
 No fax or paper applications will be accepted.
 Please put the position title in the subject line of the email.

 - Substitute Teacher (All Divisions)